-Recent years haven’t been kind to Yahoo.
-Once an undisputed world leader in online search, community-building and email, it has been in decline ever since the late 2000s.
-Yahoo Groups was once the world’s largest collection of online discussion boards but, from January 31, 2020, it will be gone for good, and all content posted permanently deleted.
-For most users of the platform, that’s reason enough to start looking for Yahoo groups alternatives if you’ve not done so already.
+Yahoo Groups was once the world’s largest collection of online discussion boards but, from January 31, 2020, it was gone for good, and all content posted was permanently deleted.

-Why are brands looking for alternatives to Yahoo Groups?
+Why are people looking for alternatives to Yahoo Groups?

-Yahoo Groups was launched in 2001 to provide email relaying services, group directories and homepages, and private messaging.
-In its earlier days, it was a go-to resource for building an online community, before social networking entered the mainstream.
+Yahoo Groups was launched to provide email, group directories, homepages, and private messaging.
+It was a go-to resource for building an online community before social networking existed.
 However, with the rise of Facebook and other platforms, it started to decline, prompting many to look for alternatives.

 Reason 1: Yahoo Groups was taken offline in 2019

-Easily the most obvious reason for looking for an alternative to Yahoo Groups is the platform no longer exists as of December 2019.
-Moreover, all message archives and other content will be permanently deleted in the end of January 2020.
-Although the platform tried to emulate the look and feel of Facebook in 2010, it failed to revive itself as a viable alternative to the major online social and community channels.
+Easily the most obvious reason for looking for an alternative to Yahoo Groups is the platform no longer exists.
+All message archives and other content were deleted in 2020.
+Although the platform tried to emulate the look and feel of Facebook in 2010, it failed to revive itself as a solid alternative to social and community channels.

 Reason 2: There was too much advertising on the platform

-As with most social platforms, creating an account and publishing content on Yahoo Groups didn’t cost a thing.
+As with most social platforms, creating an account and publishing content on Yahoo Groups didn’t cost anything.
 But this also meant the platform was supported by advertising.
-Much like Facebook, Yahoo is primarily an advertising platform, which means it’s constantly trying lead attention away from organic content to sponsored ads.
+Much like Facebook, Yahoo was primarily an advertising platform, which means it was constantly trying to lead attention away from organic content to sponsored ads.
 This model makes it much harder to maintain high engagement rates with your target audience.

 Reason 3: Message attachments were heavily limited